yacinebenchehida/SAMPLE/Simulations.md

 }
 ```

-The R code above generates a text file that looks like this:
+For each population size and prevalence rates, the R code above generates a text files that look like this:
 ```
 Host_name  Symbiont_name
 Host1      0